-If the vendor has acted carelessly in their marketing, you can claim compensation for financial losses caused by an incorrect advertisement.
+If you had a wasted trip to a shop because of an incorrect information in the advertisement, you can claim compensation.
 For example, these losses include the costs of a wasted trip to the shop.
 You cannot claim compensation for distress or inconvenience.

-Because of the exceptional nature of special offers, there is no need to separately investigate if the advertiser has been careful.
-If, despite precautionary measures, the product on special offer is sold out while the offer is valid, the vendor must be prepared to compensate the consumer for the inconvenience caused.
+There is no need to separately investigate if the advertiser has been careful.
+If, despite precautionary measures, the product on offer is sold out while the offer is valid, the vendor must be prepared to compensate the consumer for the inconvenience caused.

 The Consumer Ombudsman supervises the legality of marketing.
 If you noticed an inappropriate advertisement, report it to the Consumer Ombudsman.
 These reports will be used for supervision purposes.